 Small business owners work hard for their customers.
 What better way to show them how much they mean to you and the community than with a personal note from a loving customer.
 You can send a note via email or through Facebook messenger, but you can also hand write a note.
 This is a great activity to get kids involved, they can color a picture or write their own letter to a favorite local business.

 Buy Local Now to Enjoy Later at Home

 When you think of take out, don’t just think of what you can eat tonight for dinner.
 Pick up a few extra meals or treats from your favorite local bakery and throw them in the freezer for later in the month.
-Did you know that mini cupcakes from Sweet by Holly, as well as cookies from Cinotti’s Bakery all freeze well!
+Did you know that mini cupcakes from Sweet by Holly freeze well!
 Stock up now for when the kids need a special treat.
 Cocktails from Camp Craft Cocktail are always enjoyable at home and local maker spaces like Creative Grain and Hammer & Stain are offering take home craft kits you can pick up and work on in the comfort of your own home.

-Don’t Forget to Shop Local in the Coming Months
+Don’t Forget to Shop Local All Year Long

 Bonus: Pledge to Skip Black Friday

 Unless it’s to support Jacksonville small businesses, consider making a pledge to staying home on Black Friday.
 One way to support small businesses is to not spend your money at non-small businesses like department stores or major national or international brand stores.
 Those places are likely to be total zoos on Black Friday anyway, so save yourself the hassle and visit a small business instead.